• Skip to main content

 Christian Kendzierski, executive director for communications for the archdiocese, said, “The archdiocese respects the decision of the Maryland Supreme Court, which affirms longstanding grand jury practice that protects the rights of individuals.
 Such protection prohibits the attorney general from publicly naming individuals who were neither accused of, nor indicted for, crimes without any meaningful opportunity to defend themselves.

-“The court’s decision affirms that the attorney general’s efforts to disclose the names of individuals who stand accused of no crime would violate state law surrounding ground jury proceedings and result in serious reputational harm,” Kendzierski said.
+“The court’s decision affirms that the attorney general’s efforts to disclose the names of individuals who stand accused of no crime would violate state law surrounding grand jury proceedings and result in serious reputational harm,” Kendzierski said.

 Aleithea A. Warmack, deputy communications director for the OAG, said the office declined to comment about the ruling.